WalletScrutiny/WalletScrutinyCom/_android/com.wallet.logos.md

 > Logos will store private key using secure enclave and security keystore provided by platforms from iOS and Android.

 DV Wallet's code is not up for review and there's nothing on the website on how to backup/restore a wallet.
-It does not look as though the user holds the keys.
-As such, we conclude that this app is **custodial.**
+While the provider does claim that private keys will store private keys protected by mobile phone features, the fact that transactions between {{ page.title }}'s users are advertised as free strongly hints to this product being **custodial** as else, Bitcoin transactions would cost at least a small fee always.